3 point player: Lower limb amputees

 ISOD classified A1 players may be found in this class.
 This ISOD class is for people who have both legs amputated above the knee.
 There is a lot of variation though in which IWBF class these players may be put into.
 Those with hip articulations are generally classified as 3-point players, while those with slightly longer leg stumps in this class are 3.5-point players.
 Lower-limb amputations affect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-A1 basketball players use around 120% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A1 basketball players use around 120% more oxygen to walk or run the same distance as someone without a lower limb amputation.

 ISOD classified A3 tend to be classified a 4-point players or 4.5-point players, though they could also be classified as 3.5 point players.
 The cut off point between the three classes is generally based on the location of the amputations.
 People with amputations longer than 2/3rds the length of their thigh are generally 4.5 point players.
 Those with shorter amputations are 4 point players.
-A3 players use around 41% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A3 players use around 41% more oxygen to walk or run the same distance as someone without a lower limb amputation.
 Players in this class can have issues with controlling their sideways movements.

 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.